Layer9Berlin/free-dialog-plus/README.md

 ## Languages

-The application is currently available in British English and German.
+The application is currently available in British English, Danish, French, German, Italian and Spanish.

 If you would like to contribute a new translation, your translator will need [this file](https://raw.githubusercontent.com/Layer9Berlin/free-dialog-plus/main/src/locales/de/messages.po) to know what to translate.
-They should be familiar with this file type and should be able to convert it into the required language.
+They will likely be familiar with this file type and should be able to convert it into the required language.
 Once you have the translated file, either open a pull request (if you know this works) or simply [get in touch](https://layer9.berlin).

 ## Development